kylpo/notes/dev/Web-vs-Native.md

   - "That includes web apps.
 But the web is the only platform that also has counter-pressure, forcing apps to consider bloat a top level issue."
   - "That's a strategic advantage for the web.
 Twitter was actually incentivized to bring us a better mobile web experience."
 - "The power of the Web is in its universality.
 Access by everyone regardless of disability is an essential aspect.” — Tim Berners-Lee
+- "The "update all the apps" ritual that happens when I plug in my phone at night seems rather archaic in light of what can be done with PWAs." - [Henrik Joreteg on Twitter](https://twitter.com/HenrikJoreteg/status/890094427049472000)
+  - "Imagine how much bandwidth must be getting wasted on app updates for apps that will never even be opened again." - [Henrik Joreteg on Twitter](https://twitter.com/HenrikJoreteg/status/890096198740299777)

 # Native
 - all about gestures and taps